christospappas/streama/README.md

 # Streama

+* THIS PROJECT IS NO LONGER MAINTAINED *

 Streama is a simple Ruby activity stream gem for use with the Mongoid ODM framework.

 It works by posting to and querying from a firehose of individual activity items.